This post may contain eBay affiliate links. Please read our disclosure policy.

 “Had standout season at Iowa last year (10-1, 3.02 ERA), earning a late-season call-up to Cubs and figures to win a spot in their ‘87 starting rotation… In ‘85 at Peoria was 13-9 with 3.19 ERA, striking out 125 in 186 innings… He spent the ‘85 season at Pikesville where he was 6-2 with a 2.63 ERA… Is the brother of Phillies’ pitcher Mike Maddux”.

-The Leaf Maddux rookie card, in particular, is our favorite and will bring the greatest ROI out of all of the Maddux rookie cards going forward (in our opinion).
+In particular, the Leaf Maddux rookie card is our favorite and will bring the most significant ROI out of all of the Maddux rookie cards going forward (in our opinion).

 An eye-catching card with a wood effect border, a PSA 10 version of the 1987 Topps Traded Tiffany sold for $285 at a recent auction.
 Fitting with the vintage theme, the reverse has basic stats and Maddux’s pitching record, while the quote on the back notes;